B'nai Brith Canada

-B'nai Brith Canada (/bəˌneɪ ˈbrɪθ/ bə-NAY-_-BRITH; BBC; from בני ברית) is a Canadian Jewish service organization and advocacy group.
+The B'nai Brith National Organization of Canada, commonly known as B'nai B'rith Canada (/bəˌneɪ ˈbrɪθ/ bə-NAY-_-BRITH; BBC; from בני ברית) is a Canadian Jewish service organization and advocacy group founded in 1875.
 It is the Canadian chapter of B'nai B'rith International and has offices in Toronto, Winnipeg, Montreal, and Vancouver.
+The organization describes itself as engaged in strong pro-Israel advocacy, as well as combating anti-Semitism, bigotry, and racism in Canada and overseas.
+It also provides community and social services for Jewish Canadians.

 Mission

 The organization presents the following mission statement, as stated in the preamble to its constitution:

 B'nai Brith has taken upon itself the mission of uniting person of the Jewish faith in the work of promoting their highest interest and those of humanity; of developing and elevating the mental and moral character of the people of our faith; of inculcating the purest principles of philanthropy, honour and patriotism; of supporting science and art; alleviating the wants of the poor and needy; visiting and caring for the sick; coming to the rescue of the victims of persecution; providing for, protecting and assisting the aged, the widow and the orphan on the broadest principles of humanity.